mahendraprateik/Monty-Hall-puzzle/README.md

 Here is my shot at a simple and intuitive explanation which I understood.

 Step 1:
 You choose a door from door 1, 2 and 3.
-Lets say yooou chose dooor 2.
+Lets say you chose door 2.
 33% of the times you pick the prize, 66% of the times you do not.

 Step 2:
 The host reveals what is behind one of the other two doors that you did not select (keep in mind that the host will always open a door with no prize)